ATechAjay/AJ-90-JS/Week 1 (JavaScript Essentials)/Docs/JS_TUT_NET.md

 ### The bigint type

-- The bigint type represents the whole numbers that are larger than 2^53 – 1.
+- The bigint type represents the whole numbers that are larger than (2^53 – 1) and smaller than -(2^53-1).

 - To form a bigint literal number, you append the letter n at the end of the number:

+# JavaScript Operators

+### Arithmetic operator (+, -, \*, /)

+- An arithmetic operator accepts numerical values as operands and returns a single numerical value.
+The numerical values can be literals or variables.